 For anyone who is located in California, make sure to mark your calendars for the 2024 international conference which will be June 23-26, 2024 in Long Beach, California.
 The 2024 conference will be hosted by IRWA Chapter 1, including Educational Conference Co-Chairs David Graeler and Artin Shaverdian from Nossaman’s Eminent Domain Practice Group!

 Steve Silva focuses his practice on problem solving.
-He regularly practices in civil litigation, including eminent domain, real estate litigation and contested probate litigation, with a heavy emphasis on appellate litigation ...
+He regularly practices in civil litigation in Nevada and California, including eminent domain and real estate litigation, with a heavy emphasis on appellate litigation, trial ...

 Stay ConnectedRSS Feed